MicrosoftDocs/power-automate-docs/articles/customapi-webhooks.md

 ### Creating the webhook

 The webhook is created on the GitHub side by an HTTP POST to `/repos/{owner}/{repo}/hooks`.
-Flow will need to post to this URL when a new flow is created using the trigger defined in the Swagger, or whenever the trigger is modified.
+Flow will need to post to this URL when a new flow is created using the trigger defined in the OpenAPI, or whenever the trigger is modified.
 In the sample below, the `post` property contains the schema of the request that will be posted to GitHub.

 ```json
 "/repos/{owner}/{repo}/hooks": {